Masters in Education (M. Ed.) Program

 The Valdosta State University College of Education, through its Department of Communication Sciences and Disorders, is pleased to offer the Master's of Education Degree in Communication Sciences and Disorders.
 This program builds upon knowledge acquired during undergraduate study.
 Students further refine skills necessary for developing effective interventions to meet unique client requirements in the graduate program.

-The Master's degree in Communication Sciences and Disorders is an accredited program in the area of speech-language pathology and is an approved program of the Professional Standards Commission of the state of Georgia.
+The Speech- Language Pathology is an approved program of the Professional Standards Commission of the state of Georgia.
 Students earning the master's degree are eligible for a service certificate (S-5) and the Certificate of Clinical Competence (CCC) awarded by the American Speech-Language-Hearing (ASHA) Association. which allows them to work in the public schools of Georgia, as well as hospitals, clinics, rehabilitation agencies and private practices.
 The goals of the graduate program are a) to prepare students to provide prevention, evaluation and intervention services for clients from birth to adult with speech, language, voice resonance, swallowing or hearing disorders; b) to conduct basic research to explain the mechanisms underlying normal and disordered speech, language, and hearing; c) to conduct applied research that will help speech-language pathologists and audiologists to remediate communicative disorders; d) to provide graduate students with the education to become certified speech- language pathologists, teachers, and/or research scientists; e) to serve the people of the local and larger communities by providing clinical services and information through the Speech-Language- and Hearing Clinics; f) to be a preeminent resource for the dissemination of information and clinical training strategies to professionals statewide and nationally through presentations at meetings and publications.